SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-2-4-remove-angular-js-modal-for-adding-group-in-widgets-and-use.md

 ticket: MTM-58710
 version: 1020.2.4
 ---
-The Angularjs-based modal dialog for creating a new group from the widgets has been replaced.
-Instead of the modal, when a user tries to add a new group from the widgets, they will now be redirected to the Groups view where the add group modal is shown.
+The AngularJS-based dialog for creating a new group from a widget has been replaced.
+Instead of this dialog, when users want to add a new group from a widget, they will now be redirected to the **Groups** page where the **Add group** dialog is shown.